Read an important announcement about Bitcoin from Bitcoin.com.

-One of the very first things you may encounter when you begin using Bitcoin is a block explorer.
-This article will help you understand what it is, how to use the Bitcoin.com block explorer, and provide you with other helpful tips and information to get you going down the path of discovering and understanding Bitcoin and the blockchain.
+One of the very first things you may encounter when you begin using Bitcoin Core (BTC) is a block explorer.
+This article will help you understand what it is, how to use the Bitcoin.com block explorer, and provide you with other helpful tips and information to get you going down the path of discovering and understanding Bitcoin Core and the blockchain.

 Learning the Basics

-To start off, you may be wondering what is a Bitcoin block explorer?
-As the name implies, it allows anyone to search or explore the Bitcoin blockchain using an application in order to navigate all the block data found within the blockchain.
-You may want to search the blockchain for several reasons, such as checking a Bitcoin address or balance, viewing transaction history, seeing recent blocks, and more.
-Think of a block explorer as a search engine but made specifically for the Bitcoin blockchain.
+To start off, you may be wondering what is a Bitcoin Core block explorer?
+As the name implies, it allows anyone to search or explore the BTC blockchain using an application in order to navigate all the block data found within the blockchain.
+You may want to search the blockchain for several reasons, such as checking a BTC address or balance, viewing transaction history, seeing recent blocks, and more.
+Think of a block explorer as a search engine but made specifically for the Bitcoin Core blockchain.
 If you aren’t familiar yet with what a blockchain is, you may want read this.
 For other helpful terms and definitions, please see the Bitcoin Glossary.

 Using the Bitcoin Explorer